alexfigliolia/galena/README.md

 ### The Galena Model

-Creating Global application state(s) in Galena is simple.
-They are effectively just connected instances of your `State`'s.
+`Galena` objects are designed to "link" multiple instances of `State` together to create a "global" application state.

+To use it simply define your `State`'s and pass them to a `Galena` instance

 ```typescript
 import { Galena, State } from "@figliolia/galena";